Jecapitch/42_projects/README.md

 - ft_printf : my own version of printf, currently working with "sdipucxXbBovV%" converters (v & V for vigesimal base; yes I know but why not?) and all flags "-#0 .+", and potentially ready for any base conversion from 0 to 36 in both lowercase and uppercase with custom converters.
 - get_next_line : to read one (get_next_line.c) or several (get_next_line_bonus.c) files line by line.
 - push_swap : a sorting algorithm using two stacks and predefined operations.
+- fractol : make fractals using MiniLibX, a small graphics library based on X11.
+My program can generate Julia set, Mandelbrot set, Sierpinski triangle and chaos game with various values and colors.
+I added some extra features to the mandatory ones.